happysparky/USC_CSCI499/hw2/REPORT.md

 ##### * Finally, I cut down the number of training instances because even if it was slow, I just wanted *some* results rather than having my laptop crash on me partway through training.
 In my code, I hard code the amount of training instances to consider to be 1.5 million.
 This move sacrifices accuracy, but I was able to get the code runing on my laptop with the following hyperparameters:
 ##### `python train_xtreme_memory_saving.py --data_dir=books/ --analogies_fn analogies_v3000_1309.json --vocab_size=3000 --batch_size=64 --num_epochs=20 --val_every=5 --save_every=5 --val_size=0.3 --emb_dim=64 --window_size=4`

+##### I know it's after the assignment's due, but if you've got any additional ways to optimize the code I'd be interested in hearing because I'll probably need it for future assignments...

 #### **Performance**
 ##### All metrics are harvested from the above instance, which took ~14 hours to run.
 Results can be found in the folder batch_64_epochs_20_val_0.3_emb_dim_64_results.